splunk/public-o11y-docs/infrastructure/monitor/monitor-services-hosts.rst

 The :strong:`Navigator Summary`` page only shows the latest data point, regardless of the selected time range.

     - You can see historical numbers in the purple graph, but the number itself will be the latest value.
-    - Even if you select a wide time range, Navigators only display entities active in the most recent data point.
+    - Even if you select a wide time range, Navigators only displays entities active in the most recent data point.